TNDM Investors Have Opportunity to Lead Tandem Diabetes Care, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Oct.
-17, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Tandem Diabetes Care, Inc. ("Tandem" or the "Company") (NASDAQ: TNDM).
+LOS ANGELES, Oct.
+20, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Tandem Diabetes Care, Inc. ("Tandem" or the "Company") (NASDAQ: TNDM).

 Class Period: August 3, 2022 – November 2, 2022